aGGCat/SeiveSketch/README.md

 # SeiveSketch

 ## Files
-- Appendix: some supplements to the paper
+- `Appendix`: some supplements to the paper

-- data: a small dataset for testing
+- `data`: a small dataset for testing

-- Experiments: the folder contains the experiments in our paper
+- `Experiments`: the folder contains the experiments in our paper
     - 5.2_Frequency_Estimation: experiments on item frequency estimation in Section 5.2
     - 5.2_Relative_error_CDF: experiments on relative error cdf in Section 5.2
     - 5.2_Skewness: experiments on item frequency estimation under different skewness in Section 5.2